knight666/portfolio/source/projects/rise-of-the-tomb-raider.md

 _Rise of the Tomb Raider_ is the sequal to _Tomb Raider (2013)_ and was developed by [Crystal Dynamics](http://www.crystaldynamics.com) for Xbox One.
-Nixxes was contracted to convert the title to PC and in my role as a Systems Programmer I ensured the user interface could be used with mouse and keyboard and fixed bugs related to UI and input.
+Nixxes was contracted to convert the title to PC and in my role as a Systems Programmer I ensured the user interface worked well with mouse and keyboard and fixed bugs related to UI and input.
 I also implemented Razer Chroma effects for the title.

-### Lorum ipsum ###
+### Improved context bar ###

 ![Time for tickles!][1]

-Nam in blandit enim, non tristique nibh.
-Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-Etiam quis gravida massa.
-Proin ac tempus lectus.
-Curabitur a rhoncus turpis.
-Integer a molestie leo.
-Quisque et dui mollis, interdum ex id, posuere augue.
+On our previous collaboration with Crystal Dynamics, I implemented a context bar widget for [Lara Croft and the Temple of Osiris](lara-croft-and-the-temple-of-osiris.html).
+Because _Rise of the Tomb Raider_ is built on the same codebase, I was able to bring the widget over wholesale.
+The widget allows for the adding of gamepad button prompts that are automatically transformed to clickable buttons when playing with mouse and keyboard.

+For this project, I improved the look and feel of the widget, making it easy to integrate in existing menu states.

 ### Lorum ipsum ###